 But informed consent goes way beyond any simple textbook definition.
 Informed consent can be the difference between life and death.
 It is imperative that every individual understands what it means to give informed consent and be empowered with the full knowledge of their medical options to avoid unfavorable outcomes when faced with medical decisions.

 Informed consent is the process by which a health care provider discloses information to a patient so that the patient can make a voluntary decision concerning what medical treatment or procedure they would like to receive.
-Every patient in the care of a health care provider has the legal right to direct what happens to his or her body.
+Every patient has the legal right to direct what happens to their body.

 This imposes a strict ethical duty upon a physician to keep their patient involved in the process of decision-making throughout the duration of their health care.
 This means keeping the patient updated on the current status of their condition, informing the patient of what measure the physician may or may not take, the treatment options available to the patient and the potential outcomes of utilizing a particular treatment over another.
 This ensures that no patient is uninformed when it comes to their treatment and has full control over their health care treatment or procedure.